 In one sentence: lots of potentially triggering, hypersexual content, and little actual support.
 You can get things off your chest, but you won’t really feel less alone… and you might pick up a few more pieces of baggage on the way.
 There’s no structure for who responds to you or how; it can feel isolating to share a deep, dark secret, only to get no reassurance, or worse, negative feedback.

 7cups is a basic resource with much room for improvement.
 It has had reports of improper moderator behavior during chats – and the company’s use of personal data is also in question (both of which, the State of California is currently reviewing).

-At Supportiv, there is always at least one real, live person to talk to you.
+At Supportiv, there is always at least one real, live person to talk with you.

 When you’re looking for a supportive chat room, a group moderator keeps the conversation on track.
 But you also need it to be a well-trained moderator — otherwise, they either won’t be able to bring the group together, or they might share too much, dominate the group, or get downright creepy.

 Nothing feels worse than seeking support, only to feel unheard.
 Because of that, some supportive chat room sites recruit more experienced moderators, and train them more – which means a smoother, safer, more helpful experience for you.

 Take Supportiv as an example: Supportiv’s moderators are Psychology undergraduates who, in addition to their comprehensive training, can share cutting-edge information that may help you feel better – aside from relating to you with their own struggles.

 One of the big pluses for Supportiv is that there’s a well-trained person to talk to, 24/7.
 It’s not like Sanvello or other static chats where the chat room is always there, and you can leave messages for when other people look at it.